 I entered a world with the piece that both repelled me and fascinated me, wanting to turn it around in my hands and see it from all sides.
 I feel like I have been given a window into another world, maybe history that it now owns, adding to my relationship with it and my continual desire to understand why it exists.

-It feels more like a living, breathing being more than ever now… his piece has gotten under my skin and is now part of this continual dialogue and investigation.
+It feels more like a living, breathing being more than ever now… Brian’s piece has gotten under my skin and is now part of this continual dialogue and investigation.

 This poem was chosen in response to Janice Redman’s sculpture, “Ouroboros”—can you talk about the experience of finding words that were in conversation with the image?
 What leapt out first from the art?
 A particular image?
 A mood?
 A line?